 You may be able to prevent a break in your continuous coverage when you are not working by exercising your right to continue your coverage through self-payment.
-For example, if you are a Non-1400 Hour employee who is seasonally laid-off, you can prevent a break in coverage by self paying the required premiums.
-The easiest way to do this is to have the cost of off-season life coverage withheld during the work season.
+For example, if you are in a job or classification that provides seasonal employment and you are not working due to seasonal lay-off, you can prevent a break in coverage by self paying the required premiums.
 Contact your employer to make arrangements.

-If you are a 1400 Hour employee you also need to be careful about breaks in coverage.
-There is no lay-off protection for life insurance.
-If you fail to work in covered employment at least nine out of 12 months in each of the last ten years you are covered by the Active Plan, you will have to make self-payments to prevent a break in your continuous coverage.
+If you are a full-time employee you also need to be careful about breaks in coverage.
+Unless described differently in the Eligibility and Benefit Insert, there is no lay-off protection for life insurance.
+If, because of lay-off, illness or injury, you fail to work in covered employment at least nine out of 12 months in each of the last ten years you are covered by the Active Plan, you will have to make self-payments to prevent a break in your continuous coverage.